 The compensation of our named executive officers is generally determined and approved by our board of directors, based on the recommendation of the compensation committee of our board of directors.
-Our board of directors approved the following 2013 base salaries for our named executive officers.
-The 2013 base salaries below were effective as of January 1, 2013, except that Mr. Wiklund's salary rate below became effective in June 2013 in connection with his promotion to Vice President, Corporate Development.
-Prior to this promotion, Mr. Wiklund's base salary in 2013 was \$187,250.
+Our board of directors approved the following 2012 base salaries for our named executive officers, which became effective on April 1, 2012.

-Name 2013 Base Salary (\$)
+Name 2012 Base Salary (\$)

 Krisztina M. Zsebo, Ph.D.
-417,524
+405,363

-Rebecque J. Laba 216,300
+Rebecque J. Laba 210,000

-Jeffrey J. Rudy 216,300
+Jeffrey J. Rudy 210,000

-Fredrik Wiklund 200,000